Kotli District

-The Kotli District (ضلع کوٹلی) is one of the 10 districts of Pakistan's dependent territory of Azad Kashmir.
-It is bounded on the north by the Sudhanoti District and the Poonch District, on the north-east by the Poonch District of Indian-administered Jammu and Kashmir, on the south by the Mirpur District and the Bhimber District, and on the west by the Rawalpindi District on Pakistan's Punjab Province.
-It is the biggest district of Azad Kashmir by population and the second biggest by land area, after the Neelum District.
+Kotli District (ضلع کوٹلی) is a district of Pakistan-administered Azad Kashmir in the disputed Kashmir region.
+It is one of the 10 districts of Pakistan's dependent territory of Azad Kashmir.
+It is bounded on the north by the Sudhanoti District and the Poonch District, on the north-east by the Poonch District of Indian-administered Jammu and Kashmir, on the south by the Mirpur and Bhimber districts, and on the west by the Rawalpindi District on Pakistan's Punjab Province.
+Kotli is the largest district of Azad Kashmir by population and the second biggest by land area, after the Neelum District.
 The district headquarters is the city of Kotli.

-The main native languages are Pahari (estimated to be spoken by just under two thirds of the population), and Gujari (spoken by about a third).
+The main native languages are Pahari (estimated to be spoken by just under two thirds of the population), and Gujari (spoken by about a third of the population).

 Administrative divisions

 The Kotli District was previously a subdivision of the Mirpur District until 1975.
 Before 1947, it was part of the Jammu area of Jammu and Kashmir.
-The district is divided into five tehsils:
+The district is divided into six tehsils: